diamond120/synapse-health-prompt-assessment/README.md

 - Keep the system prompt focused on the extraction task
 - Be explicit about the desired output format in the user prompt
 - Adjust temperature based on how creative you want the model to be (lower for more deterministic outputs)

+## Future Improvements

+With more time, I would add:

+1. **Prompt/Output History**: Save previous runs for comparison
+2. **Export Functionality**: Allow users to download JSON outputs
+3. **Prompt Quality Rating**: Use the LLM to evaluate and suggest improvements to prompts
+4. **Side-by-Side Comparison**: Compare outputs from different prompt versions
+5. **Error Handling**: More robust error handling and validation
+6. **Authentication**: Secure API endpoints
+7. **Caching**: Implement response caching for repeated prompts
+8. **Custom Templates**: Allow users to save and load prompt templates
+9. **Batch Processing**: Process multiple clinical notes at once